two-torial/two-torial/docs/games/taito/tetoteconnect/setup.md

     - Right click the folder containing your data, then click on `Properties`.
     - In the `General` tab go down to `Attributes`, untick `Read-only` and click `Apply`.
-    - A popup will appear, select `Apply changes to this folder, subfolder and files` and press `OK`.
+    - A popup will appear, select `Apply changes to this folder, subfolders and files` and press `OK`.
     - Finally, click `OK` again to exit out of properties.